 Click play to listen right on this page, no app needed:

-If you are ready to stop letting society tell you what activity is acceptable for women, you should:
+If you are ready to stop letting society tell you what activity is acceptable for women:

 - Educate yourself and others on the amazing benefits of strength training